your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 - **Fiends** are creatures of wickedness that are native to the Lower Planes.
 A few are the servants of deities, but many more labor under the leadership of archdevils and demon princes.
 Evil priests and mages sometimes summon fiends to the material world to do their bidding.
 If an evil celestial is a rarity, a good fiend is almost inconceivable.
 Fiends include demons, devils, hell hounds, rakshasas, and yugoloths.
 - **Giants** tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.
 - **Humanoids** are the main peoples of a fantasy gaming world, both civilized and savage, including humans and a tremendous variety of other species.
 They have language and culture, few if any innate magical abilities (though most humanoids can learn spellcasting), and a bipedal form.
 The most common humanoid races are the ones most suitable as player characters: humans, dwarves, elves, and halflings.
 Almost as numerous but far more savage and brutal, and almost uniformly evil, are the races of goblinoids (goblins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds.
-- **Monstrosities** are monsters in the strictest sense—frightening creatures that are not ordinary, not truly natural, and almost never benign.
+- **Monstrosities** are monsters in the strictest sense — frightening creatures that are not ordinary, not truly natural, and almost never benign.
 Some are the results of magical experimentation gone awry (such as owlbears), and others are the product of terrible curses (including minotaurs and yuan-ti).
 They defy categorization, and in some sense serve as a catch-all category for creatures that don't fit into any other type.
 - **Oozes** are gelatinous creatures that rarely have a fixed shape.
 They are mostly subterranean, dwelling in caves and dungeons and feeding on refuse, carrion, or creatures unlucky enough to get in their way.
 Black puddings and gelatinous cubes are among the most recognizable oozes.
 - **Plants** in this context are vegetable creatures, not ordinary flora.
 Most of them are ambulatory, and some are carnivorous.
 The quintessential plants are the shambling mound and the treant.
 Fungal creatures such as the gas spore and the myconid also fall into this category.
 - **Undead** are once-living creatures brought to a horrifying state of undeath through the practice of necromantic magic or some unholy curse.
 Undead include walking corpses, such as vampires and zombies, as well as bodiless spirits, such as ghosts and specters.